FhmDmi/Eegle-Tools/Converters/README.md

 > For further details on the treatment applied to each databases, please see [Treatment MI](https://marco-congedo.github.io/Eegle.jl/dev/documents/Treatment%20MI/) and [TreatmentP300](https://marco-congedo.github.io/Eegle.jl/dev/documents/Treatment%20P300/).

+> [!WARNING]
+> If you plan to test the converters yourself, ensure you re-run the database loading cell when looping through all subjects to reset the test session.
 ---

 ## 2. CSV to NY